-Related party transactions, including the Continuing Connected Transactions, entered into by the Group for the Year are disclosed in Note 28 to the consolidated financial statements.
+Related party transactions of the Group for the Year are disclosed in Note 26 to the consolidated financial statements.

-The related party transactions included in Note 28(a) to the consolidated financial statements constitute connected transactions or continuing connected transactions as defined in Chapter 14A of the Listing Rules.
-These transactions are disclosed in the Directors' Report as required by Chapter 14A of the Listing Rules, except for certain service income, operating lease income, interest expenses, net increase in non-interest bearing advances received from related parties and net increase in loans received from related parties which are exempted from the disclosure.
-The related party transaction included in Note 28(b) to the consolidated financial statements did not fall under the definition of connected transaction or continuing connected transaction as defined in Chapter 14A of the Listing Rules.
+The related party transactions included in Note 26(a) to the consolidated financial statements constitute connected transactions or continuing connected transactions as defined in Chapter 14A of the Listing Rules.
+These transactions are disclosed in the Director's Report as required by Chapter 14A of the Listing Rules, except for which are exempted from disclosure.
+The related party transactions included in Note 26(b) to the consolidated financial statements did not fall under the definition of connected transaction or continuing connected transaction as defined in Chapter 14A of the Listing Rules.